 You may be tempted to change your logo or tagline regularly to stay fresh, but you risk not giving your audience enough time to digest what you're saying before you say something else.
 Your energy would be better spent on spreading the logo and tagline you already have instead of starting over.

 To have this patience, it's important to understand the difference between branding and individual marketing campaigns.
 Branding is about overall image and consistent with a company's mission.
 Marketing campaigns often are designed to have a short-term impact, while branding defines companies for generations.
 Nike has multiple marketing campaigns every year, and they can be abandoned or expanded on short notice.
 The swoosh logo and the "Just Do It" tagline, however, were given time to take hold and have lasted for decades.

 Sometimes, dramatic change is hiding a bigger problem.
 A struggling company might view a rebranding as a quick fix when money and time would be better spent on market research, product development, or staff training.

 A lack of excitement might be the hardest problem to overcome.
-You want your branding to be creative and excite your audience, but you're probably scared to push the boundaries too far, especially since you don't want to totally throw out your logo or do anything to upset your current customers.
+You want your branding to be creative and excite your audience, but you may be scared to push the boundaries too far, especially since you don't want to totally throw out your logo or do anything to upset your current customers.

 By playing it too safe, you may not turn off anyone, but your branding could bring yawns rather than interest.
 A campaign that says, "We're the One" would probably have customers wondering about "the one that does what?"
 A vague statement that can be applied to anything won't resonate with customers because they won't connect it to anything specific.

 The food industry is full of classic branding strategies that work.
 Burger King's "Have It Your Way" campaign from decades ago is simple, easy to remember and was put to music.
 It worked by highlighting a specific service that was different from other burger chains, which did not take special orders.
 Apply branding principles that give your target audience a reason to see how and why you are different from the competition.